chinenual/synergize/seq/syn2midi.md

 ### Track buttons

-A future release may support a virtual playback option that renders tracks as the Synergy would (repeating tracks when the track button is flashing, turning then on/off based on events recorded in the sequencer.
+A future release may support a virtual playback option that renders tracks as the Synergy would (repeating tracks when the track button is flashing, turning then on/off based on events recorded in the sequencer).

 In this release, track button selection is ignored.
 Tracks are rendered once to the MIDI file with the expectation that the user may copy/paste them in a DAW to effect a repeat and to otherwise orchestrate the interaction of each track.